zce/velite/docs/guide/code-highlighting.md

 ## Client-side

-Code highlighting in Client-side.
-You can use [prismjs](https://prismjs.com) or [shiki](https://shiki.matsu.io) to highlight code in client-side.
+You can use [prismjs](https://prismjs.com) or [shiki](https://shiki.matsu.io) to highlight code on the client side.
+Client-side highlighting does not add build overhead to Velite.

-for example:
+For example:

 ```js
 import { codeToHtml } from 'https://esm.sh/shikiji'